solana-foundation/developer-content/content/courses/intro-to-solana/nfts-with-metaplex.md

 ### Upload assets

-Before you can create an NFT, you need to prepare and upload any assets you plan to associate with the NFT.
+Before creating an NFT, you must prepare and upload any assets you plan to associate with the NFT.
 While this doesn't have to be an image, most NFTs have an image associated with them.

 Preparing and uploading an image involves converting the image to a buffer, converting it to the Metaplex format using the `toMetaplexFile` function, and